scchengaiah/llm-examples/04_advanced_rag/00_advanced_summarization_techniques/README.md

 We have several techniques that can be incorporated to improve the summarization that shall be explained in this exploration.

-We begin with simple summarization techniques such as followed by the advanced techniques such as `Auto Refinement` and `Multi Document Summarization`.
+We begin with simple summarization techniques such as `Stuff It` and `Chunk It` followed by the advanced techniques such as `Auto Refinement` and `Multi Document Summarization`.

 Refer to the [references](#references) section for related blogs.